expedite permitting: overview

 What are expedited permitting and review policies?

-While permitting and review processes play an important role in ensuring new development meets safety, environmental, and other standards, a lengthy or complex approvals process also can lead to unnecessary delays and increased expenses that make it difficult to deliver affordable homes.
-Expedited permitting and review policies lift these barriers by streamlining the overall development approvals process for all homes, and/or by setting up special channels through which developers of affordable homes receive priority consideration for permit requests and other administrative processes.
+While permitting and review processes play an important role in ensuring newly built or renovated homes and apartments meet health, safety, environmental, and other standards, a lengthy or complex approvals process also can lead to unnecessary delays and increased expenses that make it difficult to deliver affordable homes.
+Policies that expedite the permitting and review process reduce the time, cost, and risk of development.
+These policies can streamline the overall development approvals process for all homes and apartments and/or can set up special channels through which developers of affordable homes receive priority consideration for permit requests and other administrative processes.

 What problems do these policies solve?